2024 Rochdale by-election: Candidates and campaign

 Former Labour and Respect Party MP George Galloway contested the seat for the Workers Party of Britain.
 He focused his campaign on support for Gaza.
 The Labour candidate, Azhar Ali, said Galloway's campaign focused on Muslim voters in Rochdale.
 Freelance writer and socialist activist Michael Chessum wrote that Galloway's campaign sent out more than one letter to constituents during the campaign.
 One addressed issues most salient to Muslim voters, in particular focusing on the war in Gaza and using Arabic phrases such as "As-salamu alaykum" and "ummah", while the other highlighted "Galloway's record of backing Brexit, opposing Scottish independence and supporting family values".
 On 19 February, a Liberal Democrat candidate for the 2024 Rochdale Metropolitan Borough Council election was suspended by the party after being photographed campaigning with Galloway.
 Galloway was endorsed by former BNP leader Nick Griffin, which Galloway rejected, describing it as "unwelcome".

-Guy Otten was selected as the Green Party candidate.
-He is a retired solicitor and tribunal judge.
+Guy Otten, a retired solicitor and tribunal judge, was selected as the Green Party candidate.
 On 7 February, after derogatory social media posts on Gaza and the Muslim faith he had made between 2013 and 2015 came to light, the party announced that they were no longer endorsing his candidacy.
 Otten subsequently said that he had "decided to leave the stage", and would not campaign in the election.

 There were four independent candidates.
 The most successful was David Tully (b.
 1974), owner of a local vehicle repair shop, who campaigned on various local issues, including the reinstatement of a local maternity ward, and support for local sports teams Rochdale AFC and Rochdale Hornets.
 He began his independent campaign four weeks before the election and received 6,638 votes, more than the Conservatives and Labour combined.

-Michael Howarth is a local business owner who owns a number of bars in Rochdale and campaigned on local issues and support for additional NHS funding.
+Another independent candidate was Michael Howarth, a local businessman who owned a number of bars in Rochdale and campaigned on local issues and support for additional NHS funding.
 William Howarth campaigned on issues related to the Rochdale child sex abuse ring and child sexual abuse at large, having previously founded the organisation Parents Against Grooming.
-Mark Coleman is a climate change activist and former vicar of Rochdale who campaigned for "radical action on climate".
+Mark Coleman, a climate change activist and former vicar of Rochdale, campaigned for "radical action on climate".
 He was jailed in April 2023 for his part in a Just Stop Oil protest in Bishopsgate, London.
 Despite running as an independent, he had the support of two local Labour Party officers.
 He formerly ran as a Green Party candidate for council elections in Liverpool.
 The BBC reported that Green Party activists had been campaigning for Coleman, since their own candidate, Guy Otten, dropped out of the contest.

-The Official Monster Raving Loony Party, a joke party that is a perennial contender in by-elections, was on the ballot.
-Candidate Ravin Rodent Subortna campaigned for the introduction of a 99p coin and the eradication of homelessness amongst hedgehogs.
+The Official Monster Raving Loony Party candidate was Ravin Rodent Subortna, who campaigned for the introduction of a 99p coin and the eradication of homelessness amongst hedgehogs.